jwilliampope/dec_2024_port/README.md

-# Jack Pope Portfolio Website
+# Jack Pope Portfolio Website (dec_2024_port)

 ## Overview

-Jack Pope Portfolio Website is a responsive website showcasing the portfolio of Jack Pope.
+Jack Pope Portfolio Website is a responsive website showcasing my portfolio.
 This project was developed as part of my frontend web development practice to improve my skills in HTML, CSS, and JavaScript.

-The website includes sections like an introduction, projects showcase, testimonials, and a contact form to provide visitors with a comprehensive view of Borrklyn's work and abilities.

-Live Demo: **\_\_**

 ## Technologies Used